Ali-Mikael/Application-hacking/h7-crypto.md

 rank.sort(key=lambda x: x[2], reverse=True)
 ```

-We can also change the last block of code to
+To get the best result only, we can change the last block of code to
 ```py
 print(ranked[0])
 ```